 Understanding Results

-After generating an assignment, Shibutz presents a detailed statistics page so you can evaluate how well the algorithm balanced your classes.
-This page is your go-to resource for reviewing the quality of each placement run before sharing results with staff.
+After generating a placement, Shibutz presents a detailed statistics page so you can evaluate how well the algorithm balanced your classrooms.
+This page is your go-to resource for reviewing each placement result before sharing classroom lists with staff.

-The top of the results page shows a high-level summary of the entire assignment.
-This gives you a quick sense of how balanced the outcome is across all classes:
+The top of the results page shows a high-level summary of the entire placement result.
+This gives you a quick sense of how balanced the outcome is across all classrooms:

-- Total students placed — confirms every student was assigned to a class.
+- Total students placed — confirms every student has a classroom placement.

-- Number of classes — the classes that received students.
+- Number of classrooms — the classrooms that received students.

-Below the overall summary, each class has its own statistics card.
-These cards let you drill into the specifics of every class:
+Below the overall summary, each classroom has its own statistics card.
+These cards let you drill into the specifics of every classroom:

-- Student count — the number of students assigned to this class.
-Compare across classes to spot any imbalances.
+- Student count — the number of students placed in this classroom.
+Compare across classrooms to spot any imbalances.
+When a per-classroom capacity is configured, the card also shows capacity utilization.

-- Gender ratio — the percentage of boys and girls in this class relative to the target balance.
+- Boy/girl balance — the percentage of boys and girls in this classroom relative to the target balance.

-- Scale averages — the mean score for each scale (social, emotional, behavioral, learning) in this class compared to the overall average.
+- Scale averages — the mean score for each scale (social, emotional, behavioral, learning) in this classroom compared to the overall average.

-- Origin school distribution — how students from different feeder schools or groups are spread across this class.
+- Origin school distribution — how students from different feeder schools or groups are spread across this classroom.

 Friend Placement Rates